mctechnology17/gm/README.md

 #### Running commands with VIM

-Easily invoke git_manager within vim or nvim with the following command.
+Easily invoke GitManager within vim or nvim with the following command.

 ```vim
         :GitManager